wenguanwang/Correspondence-driven-saliency-transfer/README.txt

 The code has been tested on Window and Linux platforms with matlab.

+The PR-curve, F-measure, and MAE on various datasets are stored in 'results.xlsx'.

 The results on DUT, ECCSD, MSRA1000, MSRA5000 and PASCAL datasets are stored in 'rseults.rar'.

 ===========================================================================